 Figure out which microphones are best suited for your personal needs

-A list of our top choices across various price points for USB microphones in 2020
+A list of our top choices across various price points for USB microphones.

 USB microphones are an affordable and effective way to learn about proper recording techniques, gain staging, cardioid polar patterns and a whole plethora of other technical aspects and other acoustic recording techniques; in a streamlined and non-confronting manner.

-In this article, we’re going to guide you through some key features of USB microphones as well as a list of 8 accessible and affordable USB microphones available on the market in 2020.
+In this article, we’re going to guide you through some key features of USB microphones as well as a list of 8 accessible and affordable USB microphones available on the market today.

 Understanding Microphone Polar Patterns

 Before we give you our top choices for USB microphones, we thought we should highlight some features that could help you determine what type of microphone would meet your needs.